You may think Frozen food are unhealthy.. But take a look !

 Deep frozen food products that can be stored and used over a long time period are referred as frozen foods.
 Extensively used frozen food products include frozen ready-to-eat meals, fruits & vegetables, meat & poultry, sea food, soups, parathas (Indian Bread), Roti’s and similar others.

 We typically eat only one-third of the recommended daily intake (three servings instead of nine) of fruits and vegetables.
 Recent studies found that there is no difference in nutrition between frozen produce and fresh produce.
 Frozen food may be even more healthy than some of the fresh produce sold in supermarkets, says Gene Lester, Ph.D., a plant physiologist at the USDA Agricultural Research Center in Weslaco, Texas.
 Have you ever wondered, Why?
-Fruits and vegetables chosen for freezing tend to be processed at their peak ripeness, a time when as a general rule they are most nutrient-packed.
+Fruits and vegetables chosen for freezing tend to be processed at their peak ripeness.
+The time when as a general rule they are most nutrient-packed.
 Food is frozen at a stage where our body can get maximum nutrition.

 Frozen foods are often lower in cost-per-serving and have a much greater shelf life than fresh or refrigerated foods, helping reduce food spoilage and waste.
 Frozen fruits, vegetables and prepared meals can be used when needed and portioned accordingly.
 Unused product can be placed back in the freezer for later use instead of being thrown away.